 Budworms have to emerge within two weeks of budburst to have access to a rich source of nutrients.
 A shift in phenology increasing the likelihood of this pattern would in turn increase larval survival and population persistence in previously non-favourable regions.
 Under historical temperature regimes, budworm emergence date in northern sites is close to budburst date, which causes the budworm to emerge too late in some years, while emergence in southern sites occurs within 15 days before budburst.
 An increase of the mismatch benefits the insect in northern sites since it would emerge before budburst most of the time.
 A shift in phenology that leads to emergence occurring too early or too late would cause severe budworm mortality and prevent its persistence in some parts of its current distribution.
 Conversely, an increase in the persistence of the insect in other regions will increase damages to host trees.

-A change in mismatch between budworm and balsam fir would also affect other potential host species.
-It is known that black spruce is a suitable host, but its phenological mismatch with budworm protects the tree from a long-term budworm establishment (Pureswaran, et al., 2015).
-Moreover, in northern sites, black spruce seems to be somehow protected because the budworm cannot establish for a long period due to a high frequency of cold years (Pureswaran, et al., 2015).
-However, our model predicts that warming should lead to a better synchrony between the insect and balsam fir in these sites, therefore the budworm might be able to establish and generate outbreaks, which in turn would affect black spruce populations.
-To test this hypothesis, we require in situ phenological data for a parameterization of the tree model (Eq.
-2) for black spruce.

 Our model assumes that neither the consumer nor the resource affects the phenology of the other species.
 Only temperature drives phenology.
 Recent observations of interactions between defoliation and host phenology suggest that severe defoliation by budworm may advance budburst phenology (Deslauriers et al. 2019).
 According to our model, an increase in temperature should increase the mismatch by advancing the budworm phenology more than that of the tree.
 If defoliation leads to an advance in phenology for the tree, then the resulting mismatch would stay close to the historical mismatch, which would reduce the benefit of this physiological response for the tree.

 4.3 Future extensions